 Don’t forget to Subscribe to CurryTrail Recipes below to get our newest recipes delivered straight to your inbox.

 SHRIMP STIR-FRY WITH SNOW PEAS

 Click play to watch video or you can scroll down to recipe card if you want written recipe.

 Quick shrimp stir-fry with snow peas is 15 minutes Asian dish that is going to be your family favorite.
-It’s low-carb, gluten free, qualifies for Whole30 meal.
+It’s low-carb, gluten free, and a great weeknight meal.
 All reasons for you to enjoy it guilt-free!

 - 500 grams shrimp

 - 3 tablespoon low sodium light soy sauce